Commercial banks in India are broadly classified into three categories:

 Public sector banks include the State Bank of India and its Associates, Nationalized Banks (including Industrial Development Bank of India Ltd (IDBI) since December 2004), and Regional Rural Banks.

 Private sector banks are recognized as the banks for the new generation, providing innovative products, better IT support systems, and competitive pricing for their products.
 As of the end of March 2017, there are 21 private sector banks in India.
-Besides these, four local areas banks are also categorized as private banks.
+Besides these, four local area banks are also categorized as private banks.

 SBI is India’s largest public sector bank and is ranked 232nd on the Fortune Global 500 list of the world’s biggest corporations.
 The bank is also the country’s biggest lender.
 It recently joined the list of top 50 banks globally in terms of asset distribution, following its merger with other associate banks: